Database Scopes

 To allow a Database Client to use a Database Scope,

-the scope’s name must be added to the Database Client’s scopes GraphQL field, via a Database Client GraphQL mutation.
+the scope’s name must be added to the Database Client’s scopes GraphQL field, via the Administration UI or by a Database Client GraphQL mutation.

 Note that Database Clients do not have a separate field for Database Scopes.